 Also, City is a very international university, which is something I really love.

-I am a student ambassador and I often work during events, such as Open Days, Applicant Days, school visits and so on.
-I really enjoy doing it as it is a really rewarding experience.
-I have also met great friends while working!
+I was a student ambassador and I often worked during events, such as Open Days, Applicant Days, school visits and so on.
+I really enjoyed doing it as it is a really rewarding experience.
+I also met great friends while working.